lukemunsch/chichen-itza/README.md

 ### Nav bar

 The nav bar is linked to all three pages and is responsive to the size of the viewport.
-With the order of links from higest relevance to lowest, this set of links is positioned consistently in the same place - below the hero image for the page - so it is easier to navigate the site.
+With the order of links from higest relevance to lowest left to right, this set of links is positioned consistently in the same place - below the hero image for the page - so it is easier to navigate the site.
 It will also have an active class showing which page is currently being viewed.

 The nav bar will be responsive and as the viewport changes size the elements within it will change to accomodate the smaller areas.
+It also has a 3d outset appearance of the tiered border to keep in line with the rest of the styled page and acts like a pressed button with an inset clicked appearance.

 ![Header and Nav Sections](assets/images/screenshots/header-screenshot.png)